Crafting Orders and Recrafting Guide for Dragonflight

 • Crafting Orders are server-specific, meaning that you can only see and craft for people on your own server;

-• For Personal and Guild Orders the orderer does not need to provide all the materials, the missing materials can be provided by the crafter;
+• The orderer does not need to provide all the materials; the missing materials can be provided by the Crafter;

 For the Heroic and Mythic craftable gear the orderer must provide very specific materials.
 These materials can not be provided by the Crafter.
 You can find a brief list of these materials and where they can be obtained from below.